Neural Q-learning for solving PDEs: Introduction

-We apply our Q-PDE approach to monotone PDEs, that is, where the differential operator satisfies a strong monotonicity condition.
+We apply our Q-PDE approach to second order nonlinear PDEs with Dirichlet boundary conditions.
+In particular, we are able to give strong convergence results when the differential operator satisfies a strong monotonicity condition.
 Monotone PDEs arise in various applications, particularly in PDEs arising from stochastic modeling -- the generators of ergodic stochastic processes are monotone (when evaluated with their stationary distributions), which suggests a variety of possible applications of our approach.
 Further, the subdifferentials of convex functionals (i.e. of maps from functions to the real line) are monotone; this suggests that monotone PDEs may be a particularly well-suited class of equations for gradient methods, as they correspond to (a generalization of) minimizations of convex functionals.
 We will see that, given this monotonicity assumption, we can prove that the limit Q-PDE algorithm will converge (strongly in $L^2$) to the solution of the monotone PDE.
 More generally, we can prove that any fixed point of the wide-network limit for the Q-PDE algorithm is a solution of the PDE (not necessarily under the monotone condition).

 In the remainder of the introduction, we provide a brief survey of relevant literature and some related approaches.
 The necessary properties of the PDEs which we study, the architecture of the neural networks we use, and the Q-PDE training algorithm we propose are presented in Section \ref{sec_2}.
 Section \ref{sec_preliminary} derives useful properties of the limiting system, while Section \ref{sec_converge} contains a rigorous proof that the training process converges to this limit.
 Analysis of the limit neural network, in particular the proof of convergence to the solution of the PDE, is presented in Section \ref{sec_lim}.
 Numerical results are presented in Section \ref{sec_num}.